cloudfoundry/uaa/docs/UAA-APIs.rst

           "displayName":"uaa.admin",
           "members":[
             { "type":"USER","authorities":["READ"],"value":"3ebe4bda-74a2-40c4-8b70-f771d9bc8b9f","origin":"uaa" }
-          ]
+          ],
+          "description":"A description for the group"
         }

 The ``displayName`` is unique in the UAA, but is allowed to change.
 Each group also has a fixed primary key which is a UUID (stored in the ``id`` field of the core schema).
 The origin value shows what identity provider was responsible for making the connection between the user and the group.
 For example, if this relationship came from an LDAP user, it would have origin=ldap.
+The ``description`` is optional and will appear when the user is asked to approve groups for clients.

 * Response Body::